loriamichele/secure-browser-runtime/README.md

-> Tip: this will likely help you too (_just in case you're thinking to do stuff like this and break other people's functionalities_) by throwing an error when trying to set values through the `=` operator or the `Object.defineProperty()` method, and also when trying to use the `delete` keyword.
+> Tip: this will likely help you too (_just in case you're thinking to do stuff like this and break other people's functionalities_) by throwing an error when trying to set values through the `=` operator or the `Object.defineProperty()` method, and also when trying to use the `delete` keyword _in [Strict Mode]_.

 ---

-Here's the full list of properties that will be enclosed in a non-writable extension of their initial value:
+Here's the full list of properties that will be enclosed in a non-writable version of their initial value:

 | Parent object |  Property name        | Parent object  |  Property name           |
 |:-------------:|:---------------------:|:--------------:|:------------------------:|